 Bachelor of Education Primary/Junior (Aboriginal)

-The Tecumseh Centre for Aboriginal Research and Education offers a Bachelor of Education degree for students interested in teaching at the Primary/Junior level (grades K-6).
+The Faculty of Education offers a Bachelor of Education degree for students interested in teaching at the Primary/Junior level (grades K-6).

-The program incorporates Aboriginal learning preferences and cultural diversity.
-This community-based curriculum model relies on qualified local Aboriginal educators to facilitate the learner’s educational journey.
+The program incorporates Aboriginal learning preferences and cultural diversity and is designed for those who live in, and want to teach in, northern First-Nations communities.
+This culturally responsive curriculum model relies on qualified local Aboriginal educators to facilitate the learner’s educational journey.
 Courses are offered in a facilitated learning cohort model, face-to-face or online.